Mercedes-Benz in motorsport: Original factory team (1954–1955)

-In 1954 Mercedes-Benz returned to what was now known as Formula One racing (a World championship having been established in 1950), using the technologically advanced Mercedes-Benz W196 which was run in both open-wheeled and streamlined forms.
-Juan Manuel Fangio, a previous champion (1951) transferred mid-season from Maserati to Mercedes-Benz for their debut at the French Grand Prix on 4 July 1954.
-The team had immediate success and recorded a 1–2 victory with Fangio and Karl Kling, as well as the fastest lap (Hans Herrmann.
-Fangio went on to win three more races in 1954, winning the Championship.
+In 1954 Mercedes-Benz returned to what was now known as Formula One racing (a World driver championship having been established in 1950), using the technologically advanced Mercedes-Benz W196 which was run in both open-wheeled and streamlined forms.
+Juan Manuel Fangio, a previous champion (1951), transferred mid-season from Maserati to Mercedes-Benz for their debut at the 4 July 1954 French Grand Prix.
+The team had immediate success and recorded a 1–2 victory with Fangio and Karl Kling, as well as the fastest lap for third driver Hans Herrmann.
+Fangio went on to win three more races in 1954, and the Championship.

 The success continued into the 1955 season, where the same car was used again.
 The team's main drivers, Fangio and the young Stirling Moss, won 6 of the 9 rounds between them, and finished first and second in that year's championship.

+In addition, Mercedes entered and won the 1955 World Sportscar Championship with the Sportscar version of the F1 car, the Mercedes-Benz 300 SLR.

 Having proven that they could win both in F1 and sportscars, the company decided to discontinue racing at the end of the 1955 championships seasons to focus on road car development.
 The withdrawal is commonly attributed to the 1955 Le Mans disaster.